 6 March 2015

-I watched PM Netanyahu’s address to the Congress.
+I watched PM Netanyahu’s address to Congress.
 I also read the transcript.
 What he said on Iran was hardly different from his UN General Assembly speech of 29 September 2014.
-It was the controversial nature of his Washington visit, the approaching deadline for the p5+1-Iran talks and the “Obama-Netanyahu rift” that brought it to world’s attention.
+It was the controversial nature of his Washington visit, the approaching deadline for the P5+1-Iran talks, and the “Obama-Netanyahu rift” that brought it to the world’s attention.

 PM Netanyahu’s speech was designed to galvanize the Congress.
-In order to make his case on the need to contain Iran the PM said that Teheran was dominating four Arab capitals, Baghdad, Damascus, Beirut and Sana’a.
-He asked if Iran was gobbling up four countries right now when it is under sanctions, how many more it may devour when sanctions are lifted.
+In order to make his case on the need to contain Iran, the PM said that Tehran was dominating four Arab capitals, Baghdad, Damascus, Beirut, and Sana’a.
+He asked if Iran was gobbling up four countries right now, when it is under sanctions, how many more it may devour when sanctions are lifted.
 But later, in arguing for more pressure on Iran for a better deal, he said it was a vulnerable regime.
 He was right about the risks of regional nuclear proliferation.
 But his failure to propose an alternative to what he called “a bad deal” did not escape attention.
-Even so, his address has placed a cloud over the P5+1-Iran talks and that cloud is not going to away soon regardless of the outcome.
-Secretary Kerry declared once again yesterday evening in Riyadh that “progress has been made but significant gaps remain”.
+Even so, his address has placed a cloud over the P5+1-Iran talks, and that cloud is not going to away easily regardless of the outcome.
+Secretary Kerry declared once again yesterday evening in Riyadh that “progress has been made, but significant gaps remain”.
 The impact of the Washington visit on the positions of others around the table is also important since these talks are not a US-Iran-Israel trilateral exercise.

 PM Netanyahu said that Iran and ISIL are competing for the crown of militant Islam.
 Militant Islam may be a threat to Israel and a serious security concern for the West and beyond.
-But those who suffer the most from militant Islam are the millions and millions of Moslems aspiring to democracy, progress and modernity.
+But those who suffer the most from militant Islam are the millions and millions of Muslims aspiring to democracy, progress, and modernity.

-Saudi Arabia, Egypt and Israel are against the Muslim Brotherhood and Hamas which they see as its extension.
+Saudi Arabia, Egypt, and Israel are against the Muslim Brotherhood and Hamas, which they see as an extension.

-Turkey gives the Brotherhood every support and seems closer to Hamas leadership than Mahmoud Abbas.
+Turkey gives the Brotherhood every support and seems closer to Hamas leadership than to Mahmoud Abbas.

 Israel is trying to develop relations with Saudi Arabia and other Gulf countries.
 It is trying to promote the view that a broader rapprochement with the Arab world may help facilitate an Israeli-Palestinian peace.